swysocki/swysocki.github.io/posts/2026-08-14-3d-printed-jack-stands.md

 model whipped up and off to the printer to print my first version.
 These were printed with [Bambu TPU for AMS](https://store.bblcdn.com/s5/default/0a98353dce6d486ca848b21d2b19a207.pdf).
 I don't believe this will be as durable as the rubber ones, but they got me through the weekend so I can get some on order.

+I'll be posting this to make my [Makerworld account](https://makerworld.com/en/@user_3462707022) as soon as I get some time to test the durablity.